imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-12-18-breast-pumping-guide-for-flying-and-traveling-without-your-baby.md

 > Thanks for the option to close myself in a metal box for 30 minutes Philly (insert roll-eye emoji here).
 Super generous of you.

 **Another lactation room was in Palm Springs, CA Airport.
 If you have never been to this airport, you should go.
 It is a beautiful outdoor, open-air airport with gardens and benches.
-There is even a playground and grass to walk your dog on!** I am sure you are thinking "well, they definitely have a beautiful lactation area for nursing and pumping mothers.".
+There is even a playground for kids and grass to walk your dog on!** I am sure you are thinking "well, they definitely have a beautiful lactation area for nursing and pumping mothers.".

 **Um nope!
-Right next to the woman's bathroom was a lactation room.** I walked from the beautiful, sunny, 70 degree wether, into a tiled lactation room that resembled the bathrooms next door.
+Right next to the woman's bathroom was a lactation room.** I walked from the beautiful, sunny, 70 degree weather; into a tiled lactation room that resembled the bathrooms next door.
 It was cold dark and uncomfortable.
 It had one tile bench built into the wall with a plug.
 That was it!

 **Why would I decided to pump in a cold dark room, when I could sit on a bench in the sun looking at the beautiful flowers and breathing the fresh air?** Are the people that create these rooms mad?

 > I will scream it from the rooftop again!
 "Breastfeeding, nursing, and pumping is not like using the bathroom people!!!!"

-My conclusion on airport "lactation" rooms; "Um thanks, but actually no thanks!"
+**My conclusion on airport "lactation" rooms; "Um thanks, but actually no thanks!"
 I will pump and/or nurse wherever I want.
 If some one is uncomfortable with that.
-Than I suggest they go sit in the damn lactation rooms.
+Than I suggest they go sit in the damn lactation rooms.**

 ## Packing and Traveling with Breast Milk